 The exception here is Clif bars.
 Clif bars tend to appear less scary in terms of their ingredients and they’re a little more affordable.
 However, we like to reserve them for our super long hikes or over-night trips.
 The kids really like these and having a Clif bar after 4 hours of hiking is truly a reward for them, especially if it’s chocolate chip.

 Also, there’s always one or two squashed Clif bars in the bottom of our bag as an emergency food source if ever the need arises.

 Do you have a tiny hiker in your family?
 Pureed veggie and fruit pouches are super easy to serve to your small people when out on the trail.
 They’re compact, easy for kids to use, and come in a wide assortment of flavors, many of them without any added sugars.
 Kids seem to really enjoy the GoGo squeeze fruit and veggie varieties.

 We always have fruit-to-go hanging around in this family.
-Kids love them.
+Most kids love them.
 They’re affordable if you buy the mega-packs and they can withstand all sorts of abuse.
 They also come in small pieces too, more like a gummy candy shape.